 For each page, ask:

-If the answer is no, do not start with more social posts.
+If the answer is no, don't start with more social posts.
 Fix the page that all those posts send people to.

 SavageAudit's website audit categories are useful here because they separate the problem into performance, SEO, design, copy, UX, and conversion.
 That keeps the audit from turning into one person's opinion about "brand feel."